Here we bring all the possible reasons of why you should trek in the Himalayas-:

 5. Trace the trails of Legends

-The Himalayas has always been a subject of thrill and exploration since decades.
+The Himalayas has always been a subject of thrill and exploration for decades.
 There have been so many expeditions done by legends like Lord Curzon, Shipton and Tilman and not to forget Edmund Hillary himself.
 There are treks in the Himalayas where you can trace the steps of these legends.
 The Kuari Pass trek takes you right through the footsteps of Lord Curzon.
 In your trek to the Valley of Flowers, you walk the footsteps of the legendary mountaineer Frank Smythe.

 Valley of Flowers in Uttarakhand